shenghexu/DNN-DP/README.md

-Code for paper "Deep Neural Network Approximated Dynamic Programming for Combinatorial Optimization" (Accepted by AAAI-2020).
+Code for paper " Deep Neural Network Approximated Dynamic Programming for Combinatorial Optimization " (Accepted by AAAI-2020).

 ## Running the code